How do I resolve a "ResourceInitializationError" when I try to pull secrets or retrieve Amazon ECR authentication for ECS tasks?

 Short description

-When you launch an Amazon ECS task, you receive one of the following error messages:
+When you launch an Amazon ECS task on Fargate launch type, you might receive one of the following error messages:

 • "ResourceInitializationError: unable to pull secrets or registry auth: pull command failed: : signal: killed"